 In opposition to the enemy's claims, God's purpose has always been for our blessing and well-being.
-In contrast to the heavy weight and damage repeatedly caused by sin, we find in I Jn.
-5:3 that God's directives "are not burdensome".
+In opposition to the heavy weight and damage repeatedly caused by sin, we find in I Jn.
+5:3 that God's commandments "are not burdensome".
 The word, "burdensome" can mean "too heavy, oppressive, difficult to bear" (e.g., Matt.
 23:4), or "vicious, cruel, or savage" (e.g., Acts 20:29).
 In contrast to the enemy's claims, Jesus came to liberate the heavy laden, ... to give them rest, and to assign them a load that is appropriate for their strength, and fits their abilities (Lk.
 4:16-21; Matt.
 11:28-30).
 He is gentle, a Shepherd who watches over and cares for His sheep in a way that invokes trust in those who understand what He is doing (Jn 10:10-15).
-Unfortunately, to sheep that have been abused by others in the past.
-His reaching out to stroke them may be misinterpreted as raising a hand to beat them, and they may cower away.
+Unfortunately, to sheep that have been abused in the past, His reaching out to stroke them may be misinterpreted as raising a hand to beat them, and they may cower away.
 The tricky thing about this is that the defense mechanism and fear are reinforced, even though there was no actual threat at all.
 Somehow, the Shepherd must convince us of His trustworthiness, so that we abandon our defense mechanisms and sinful strategies (Eph.
-4:17-24), and can come to experience the blessings of His skillful shepherding.
+4:17-24), so that we can come to experience the blessings of His skillful shepherding.
 At times, He must lead us through dry places, places where we will need perseverance and patience (Col. 1:11), so that we may come into richer, more verdant pasture.
 Again, to the short-sighted, or the weary, this may seem harsh and unfair, but He will not push us beyond what we are capable of in Him, and eventually His wisdom will be vindicated.
 Mark well each blessing and each victory, so that you may learn to trust the Master.

 The first step, then, is to believe that God has some "pleasing thing" that He desires to help us discover in specific circumstances.

-Next, we must learn to seek Him for an understanding of His will, and what it takes to bring it about.

-Then, we must see ourselves as partners with God in bringing about this blessing, for it often will not come into our experience, or the experience of others, unless we take an active role in bringing it about.

-Finally, we must "walk out" whatever instructions God may give to us in any given situation, in order to see the "pleasing thing" come to pass.
+Next, we must learn to seek Him for an understanding of His will, and what it takes to implement it.
+Then, we must see ourselves as partners with God in bringing about these blessings, for they often will not come into our experience, or the experience of others, unless we take an active role in bringing them about.
+Then we are to "walk out" whatever instructions God may give to us in that situation, in order to see the "pleasing thing" come to pass.
 This is the dividing line between intellectual belief and faith.
 Faith is belief grown into trust that produces action.
+As Ephesians 2:10 says, God has prepared us, ...and He has prepared the good works He intends for us to do, and He will bring them into our lives, ...but then we are to walk in them.
+As we are obedient, we will see God at work through us, and we will discover that "pleasing thing" God intends for us to discover.
+We will be bearing fruit, and through this experience, we will be adding to our experiential-knowledge of God, by experiencing His Spirit empowering us as we partner with Him.
+This deepens our faith, and brings God glory.
+There is nothing more "pleasing" than that.